holochain/holochain-rust/README.md

 [![In Progress](https://img.shields.io/waffle/label/holochain/holochain-rust/in%20progress.svg)](http://waffle.io/holochain/holochain-rust)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-This is the home of the Holochain Rust library, being rewritten from [Go](https://github.com/holochain/holochain-proto) into Rust.
+This is the home of the Holochain Rust libraries, being rewritten from [Go](https://github.com/holochain/holochain-proto) into Rust, and extended.

 **[Code Status:](https://github.com/holochain/holochain-rust/milestones?direction=asc&sort=completeness&state=all)** Rust version is currently Pre-Alpha.
 Not for production use.
 The code has not yet undergone a security audit.
 We expect to destructively restructure code APIs and data chains until Beta.
-Prototype go version was unveiled at our first hackathon (March 2017), with go version Alpha 0 was released October 2017.
+Prototype go version was unveiled at our first hackathon (March 2017), with go version Alpha 0 released October 2017.
 Alpha 1 was released May 2018.
 We expect a developer pre-release of this Rust re-write in mid October 2018.
 <br/>

 | Holochain Links: | [FAQ](https://holochain.github.io/holochain-rust/faq.html) | [Developer Docs](https://holochain.github.io/holochain-rust/) | [White Paper](https://github.com/holochain/holochain-proto/blob/whitepaper/holochain.pdf) |